andreeazlei/andreeazlei/README.md

 👀 I’m interested in technology & coding, nature, books, art, and people!

-🌱 I’m currently learning Flutter, Functional Programming, Concepts of Programming Languages, and Dutch.
+🌱 I’m currently learning Flutter and Dutch.

 💞️ I’m looking to collaborate on personal coding projects or art projects 👀